What Does The Movie “What The Bleep Do We Know” Mean?

 About us not seeing things in front of our eyes if we’re not looking for them.
 A classic experiment on visual processing involves asking people to watch a video of 6 people passing a basketball, and press a button every time a particular team has possession.
 Invariably only about half the people tested ever notice a woman in a gorilla suit walking across the middle of the screen during the game.

-About our Minds Affecting Reality:
+About Your Mind Affecting Reality:

 The movie gives at least two examples of experiments which have shown the power of the mind-affecting reality.